 Opportunity for Agents

-Some of these items are in the “Big’ Beautiful Bill” going through Congress now.
-Agility discusses the opportunities in the bill for ACA agents in this article and this one.
+Some of these items are included in the “Big Beautiful Bill” currently going through Congress.
+Agility discusses the opportunities in the bill for ACA agents in these two articles.

-We will keep you informed on the latest news about this bill in our blogs.
-Sebastian Alcantara, our ACA product specialist, will help you with any questions about the rule changes discussed above and the opportunities they present to agents.
-Sebastian can also refer you to our Medicare and Supplement product specialists to answer any questions specifically in these product areas.
+We will keep you informed of the latest developments on this bill via our blogs.
+Mike Berglund, our ACA product specialist, will be available to answer any questions about the rule changes discussed above and the opportunities they present for agents.
+Mike can also refer you to our Medicare and Supplement product specialists, who can answer any questions specific to these product areas.

-Contact Agility Producer Support at (866) 590-9771 or email support@enrollinsurance.com for answers to any insurance questions.
+Contact Mike and Agility through Producer Support at (866) 590-9771 or email support@enrollinsurance.com with any ACA and insurance questions.
 Agility can also add you to our free weekly email list for tips and vital information!